RKWKomZe/RkwTemplate/Themes/Readme.md

 │              > This file includes all "Setup.typoscript"-files from the subfolder and is included in the BE.
 │                Note the lower case here!
 ├── Readme.md
 │      > Well, should be evident, stupid!
 ├── Resources
 │   ├── Private
+│   │   ├── Extensions
+│   │   │   │   > Contains overrides for layouts, partials and/or templates of other extensions.
+│   │   │   │   Each extensions gets a separate subfolder here, named in UpperCamelCase │   │   │   └── RkwExample
+│   │   │       ├── Layouts
+│   │   │       ├── Templates
+│   │   │       └── Partials
 │   │   ├── Language
-│   │   │   <ContainsLanguage files relevant for the theme>
+│   │   │       > ContainsLanguage files relevant for the theme
 │   │   ├── Layouts
 │   │   │   │   > Contains layout files relevant for the theme
-│   │   │   ├── Extensions
-│   │   │   │     > Contains layouts that override templates of other extensions.
-│   │   │   │       Each extensions gets a separate subfolder here
 │   │   │   └── ...
 │   │   ├── Partials
 │   │   │   │   > Contains partial files relevant for the theme
-│   │   │   ├── Extensions
-│   │   │   │     > Contains partials that override templates of other extensions.
-│   │   │   │       Each extensions gets a separate subfolder here>
 │   │   │   ├── GridElements
 │   │   │   │      > Contains theme-specific overrides of grid-elements defined
 │   │   │   │        in the extension
 │   │   │   └── ...
 │   │   └── Templates
 │   │       │   > Contains template files relevant for the theme
-│   │       ├── Extensions
-│   │       │     > Contains zemplates that override templates of other extensions.
-│   │       │       Each extensions gets a separate subfolder here │   │       ├── FluidTemplateLibs
+│   │       ├── FluidTemplateLibs
 │   │       │      > Contains templates that are used in TypoScript libs
 │   │       │        with FluidTemplate e.g. for Responsive Images
 │   │       ├── GridElements
 │   │       │      > Contains theme-specific overrides of grid-elements defined
 │   │       │        in the extension>
 │   │       └── ...
 │   └── Public
 │       ├── css
 │       │      > Contains CSS files relevant for the theme │       ├── fonts
 │       │      > Contains font files relevant for the theme │       ├── images
 │       │      > Contains images relevant for the theme
 │       └── js
 │              > Contains JS-files relevant for the theme └── theme.typoscript
       > Contains the basic configuation of the theme
 ```